wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-using-containerized-app.md

-# Create an Event-Triggered Integration as a BYOC component
+# Deploy a Containerized Application as an Event-Triggered Integration

-Event-triggered integrations can help automate business processes and reduce manual work.
-Choreo allows you to create and manage event-triggered integrations without complex infrastructure setup.
+Event-triggered integrations can help automate business processes and workflows in response to specific events.
+With Choreo, you can deploy your containerized application as an event-triggered integration component, which makes your application deployment process efficient and reduces manual intervention.

 Consider a scenario where a developer has an event-triggered integration and needs to deploy it as a containerized application.
 This tutorial walks you through the steps to accomplish this requirement.